 Prime number: A number for which the only 2 factors are itself and 1.
 The number 1 is not prime because it is classified as a unit.
 Prime numbers from 0–20 are 2,3,5,7,11,13,17 and 19.

-- Factor: a number that divides evenly into another number
+Factor: A number that divides evenly into another number

 What You Need:

-- Deck of playing cards
+- Deck of cards with the face cards removed

 What You Do:

 - Shuffle the deck of cards and deal 6 cards to each player.
 Place the rest of the deck in the center of the play area.